VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

-Use the **DebugLocal** build configuration if you plan either to deploy your application locally to the Windows Azure compute emulator or run the application locally and stand-alone in IIS without using the Windows Azure compute emulator.
+Use the **DebugLocal** build configuration if you plan either to deploy your application locally to the Windows Azure compute emulator or run the application on a local web server without using the Windows Azure compute emulator.

 This solution uses a local messaging infrastructure and event store